Amsterdam Airport Schiphol

-Schiphol is the principal hub for KLM and its regional affiliate KLM Cityhopper as well as for Martinair.
+Schiphol is the principal hub for KLM and its regional affiliate KLM Cityhopper, as well as for Martinair.

 The airport also serves as an operating base for Corendon Dutch Airlines, easyJet, Transavia, TUI fly Netherlands, and Vueling.

-Schiphol opened on 16 September 1916 as a military airbase.
-The end of the First World War also saw the beginning of civilian use of Schiphol Airport and the airport eventually lost its military role completely.
+Schiphol began operating as a military airfield on 19 September 1916.
+The end of the First World War also saw the beginning of civilian use of Schiphol Airport, and the airport eventually lost its military role completely.
 By 1940, Schiphol had four asphalt runways at 45-degree angles.

 The airport was captured by the German military that same year and renamed Fliegerhorst Schiphol.
-The airport was destroyed through bombing but at the end of the war, the airfield was soon rebuilt.
+The airport was destroyed by bombing, but at the end of the war, the airfield was soon rebuilt.
 In 1949, it was decided that Schiphol was to become the primary airport of the Netherlands.
-Schiphol Airport was voted the Best Airport in Western Europe in 2020.

-Etymology

-The name Sciphol appears in an official document from 1447.
-According to the airport's media department, the name of Schiphol might have several origins, all contested: